OpenCyphal/yakut/README.md

 In this example, the corresponding environment variables are `YAKUT_PATH` and `YAKUT_COMPILE_OUTPUT`.

-Any subcommand like `yakut compile` can be used in an abbreviated form like `yakut com` as long as the resulting abbreviation is unambiguous.

 There is a dedicated `--help` option for every subcommand.

 Yakut may also be invoked via its alias **`y`** as long as this name does not conflict with another installed program.